jquansah/hackag.tech/README.md

 An interest in digital agriculture is expected, with minimal programming experience.
 This is a hands-on experiential learning experience, and we encourage students from all disciplines to come!
 Pre-registration is required.

-**[Register](https://bit.ly/hackagtech) by July 1.** We will be sending preparatory information and updating this site as we get closer to the event.
+**[Register by July 1!](https://bit.ly/hackagtech)** We will be sending preparatory information and updating this site as we get closer to the event.

 ## Important Dates